Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Proof of Theorem

 \subsection{Analysis of $I( X_{1i}, X_{2i}; Y_{1i} )$}

-We now prove inequality (e) in the string of equations leading to~\eqref{eq:79} and inequality (d) in the string of equations leading to~\eqref{eq:80}.
-Our proof relies on the properties of ``good'' codes for the BIAWGN.
-Specifically, we show that the marginal distributions of the individual code symbols $X_{1i}$ and $X_{2i}$, $i=1,...,n$, cannot stray too far from the uniform distribution over $\{\pm1\}$, which is the capacity-achieving distribution over the BIAWGN~\cite[Theorem~4.5.1]{Gallager_book}.
+We now prove the inequalities~\myeqref{eq:79}{e} and~\myeqref{eq:80}{d}.
+Our proof relies on the properties of P2P-optimal codes for the BIAWGN channel.
+Specifically, we show that the marginal distributions of the individual code symbols $X_{1i}$ and $X_{2i}$, $i=1,\ldots,n$, cannot stray too far from the uniform distribution over $\{\pm1\}$, which is the capacity-achieving input distribution over the BIAWGN channel~\cite[Theorem~4.5.1]{Gallager_book}.
 Our proof is a variation of a similar result by~\cite[Theorem~4]{ShlomoVerduEmpiricalGood}.

-In (a), we have made the following definitions. $i_2(\cdot)$ is a function whose argument is a probability function $p(x_1,x_2)$ where $(x_1,x_2) \in \{0,1\}^2$.
-Its value is $I( X_{1}, X_{2}; Y_1 )$ where $(X_1,X_2)$ are distributed as $p(x_1,x_2)$ and $Y_1$ is related to them via the transitions of the interference channel,~\eqref{eq:Symm_BIAWGN_Interference}. $p_{1i}$ is a probability function over $x_1 \in \{0,1\}$, corresponding to the distribution of $X_{1i}$. $p_{2i}$ is similarly defined, corresponding to $X_{2i}$. $p_{1i}\times p_{2i}$ is defined by,
+In (a), we have made the following definitions. $i_2(\cdot)$ is a function whose argument is a probability function $p(x_1,x_2)$ where $(x_1,x_2) \in \{\pm1\}^2$.
+Its value is $I( X_1, X_2; Y_1 )$ where $(X_1,X_2)$ are distributed as $p(x_1,x_2)$ and $Y_1$ is related to them via the transitions of the interference channel,~\eqref{eq:Symm_BIAWGN_Interference}. $p_{1i}$ is a probability function over $x_1 \in \{\pm1\}$, corresponding to the distribution of $X_{1i}$. $p_{2i}$ is similarly defined, corresponding to $X_{2i}$. $p_{1i}\times p_{2i}$ is defined by

-The independence between $X_{1i}$ and $X_{2i}$, implied by equality (a), follows from the independence between the messages $W_1$ and $W_2$, as in~\cite[Equation~(14.122)]{Cover_Book}.
+The independence between $X_{1i}$ and $X_{2i}$, implied by equality (a), follows from the independence between the messages $W_1$ and $W_2$, as in~\cite[Eq.~(14.122)]{Cover_Book}.

 Inequality (b) follows by Jensen's inequality and the concavity of the mutual information as a function of the marginals of its distributions,~\cite[Theorem~2.7.4]{Cover_Book}.
 In (c), we have defined $p^*$ to be the distribution of $X^*_1$ (and of $X_2^*$).
-The justification for this equality will be provided shortly. (d) follows by the continuity of $i_2(\cdot)$, and (e) follows by its above definition.
+The justification for this equality will be provided shortly. (d) follows by the continuity of $i_2(\cdot)$, and (e) follows by the definition of $i_2(\cdot)$.

-To prove equality (c) above, we consider communication over a point-to-point BIAWGN with an SNR equal to the Shannon limit for rate $R$, $\SNRstar$.
-We let $i_1\left( p \right)$ denote $I(X;\hY)$ where $X$ takes the value $1$ with probability $p$ and $-1$ with probability $1-p$. $\hY$ is related to $X$ via the transitions of the above-mentioned BIAWGN, see~\eqref{eq:BIAWGN}.
+To prove equality (c) above, we consider communication over a point-to-point BIAWGN channel with an SNR equal to the Shannon limit for rate $R$, $\SNRstar$.
+We let $i_1\left( p \right)$ denote $I(X;\hY)$, where $X$ takes the value $1$ with probability $p$ and $-1$ with probability $1-p$. $\hY$ is related to $X$ via the transitions of the above-mentioned BIAWGN channel, see~\eqref{eq:BIAWGN}.